-Our studies are aimed at developing interventions against human malaria.
+Our studies are aimed at developing interventions against human malaria, such as novel drugs and vaccines.
 Both by manipulating and examining the human malaria-parasite Plasmodium falciparum in culture, and by exploiting rodent malaria parasites (Plasmodium berghei, P. yoelii) in mice, mosquitoes and in vitro.

 In vitro cultivation of the blood stages of malaria parasite